TryHackMe - RootMe

 Eventually, it succeed

-scan, we know there’s an /uploads
+From earlier gobuster scan, we know there’s an /uploads directory.

-Listen to port set earlier using netcat
+Listen to port set earlier using netcat.

 nc -lvnp <port>